Supporting Community Research

-The Great War Theatre project, through Gateways to the First World War, is pleased to be working with a range of community groups and individuals exploring theatre during the Great War.
+The Great War Theatre project, through the AHRC-funded WW1 engagement centre Gateways to the First World War, has worked with a range of community groups and individuals exploring theatre during the Great War.
 A couple of examples of this work are shown below.
 To find out more about how we can support your project or research contact us.

 History HIT TV and the Western Front Players

-The Western Front Players is a community theatre group made up of members of the East London HLF Group.
-It developed after two of its members volunteered for the Great War Theatre project and wanted to take their research further by staging some of the plays they had come across.
-After staging a number of these plays, the group volunteered to perform a rehearsed reading of Tommy-by-the-Way for a documentary about community research fronted by Dan Snow and being produced by History HIT TV.
+The Western Front Players is a community theatre group made up of members of the East London Western Front Association.
+It developed after two of its members volunteered for the Great War Theatre project and wanted to take their research further by performing some of the plays they had come across.
+After staging a number of these plays, the group volunteered to perform a rehearsed reading of Tommy-by-the-Way for an AHRC documentary on the engagement centres presented by Dan Snow and being produced by History HIT TV.
+The full documentary, Untold Stories of World War 1, can be found on YouTube here.

 Theatre of War HLF Project: Kings Theatre, Portsmouth, 2017